mollybrothers/sir_spreading/README.md

 Flowcell: FLO-MIN106 / Kit: SQK-LSK109 + EXP-NBD104 / N50: 11kb / Yield: 12.5Gb

-## 210531_Texas (megalodon ??)
+## 210531_Texas (megalodon 2.2.10)
 Grew these strains up to log phase overnight.
-Unfortunately, 12 samples is too much for the nanopore, so I don't have enough data to be happy with this run.
+Unfortunately, 12 samples is probably too much for good data (I like to get 3Gb per sample, this is only ~1.4Gb per sample).
+The aggregate data does look okay, but I haven't looked at the single read data yet.
 ### Strains:
 + JRY13134 (_sir3-8-EcoGII_) - 0min: barcode01
 + JRY13134 (_sir3-8-EcoGII_) - 30min: barcode02